Silanthas

 Appearance

-Silanthas typically manifests on the material plane as a solitary elder traveler, wielding a staff crafted from rare white oak.
+Silanthas typically manifests on the material plane as a solitary elder traveler, wielding a staff crafted from white oak.
 His appearance is deliberately unassuming, often taking the form of a blind, disheveled old man, with a hideous exterior meant to test the hearts of those he encounters.
 Despite this guise, his presence exudes a deep wisdom and hidden power, recognizable to those attuned to the divine.

 Dogma

-Silanthas is the protector of roads, trade, and honest commerce.
+Silanthas is the protector of roads, trade, and commerce.
 He values the truth and the integrity of the journey, both in a physical and spiritual sense.
-His followers are expected to honor their word and approach their travels and dealings with fairness and respect.
+His followers are expected to honor their word and approach their travels and dealings with respect.
 He despises deceit when it is used for selfish gain, and he rewards those who show kindness, hospitality, and wisdom during their journeys.
 Silanthas promotes a philosophy of neutrality, urging his followers to understand all sides of a situation before passing judgment.
 Small offerings to Silanthas can secure his favor, while indifference or dishonesty may incur his wrath.

 Clergy and Temples

-The clerics of Silanthas are gentle and reserved, embodying the virtues of their god through their actions and words.
+The clerics of Silanthas are usually gentle and reserved, embodying the virtues of their god through their actions and words.
 They come from all races and backgrounds, united by their dedication to guiding travelers, promoting trade, and spreading wisdom.
 Temples dedicated to Silanthas are typically found in large cities or bustling trade centers, serving as places of refuge and guidance for merchants and adventurers alike.
 These temples are modest in design, yet they are constructed from the finest materials available, symbolizing the value of quality over grandeur.
 Additionally, numerous small shrines dedicated to Silanthas can be found along major roads and crossroads, providing solace and protection to those on long journeys.

 • Symbol: A white oak stick